London Marathon: 7 steps to prevent injuries

 Be sure to include static stretches as part of the cool-down process.
 These should cover all the most important muscles used in running, including the calves, thighs, hamstrings, glutes, lower back, the IT band and the adductors.
 If you are inexperienced in stretching these muscles, seek out expert advice by contacting us or your own sports therapist.

 You will probably be familiar by now with the phenomenon that your muscles feel sorer the day after the run than immediately after the run itself.
 The technical name for this DOMS (delayed onset of muscle soreness).
 Important research from 2017 demonstrates that massage can play an important part in alleviating DOMS and improving muscle performance.
 People who receive massage also ‘experience measurable changes in their body’s immune and endocrine response’.
 This is central to guarding against infection and the breakdown of muscle tissue that can be caused by viruses.
 In essence, a proper sports massage will speed up recovery and allow you to run pain-free more quickly.
 Massage reduces muscles tension and helps to increase range of movement, so you can move more freely.

 There are many steps you can take to help prevent injury.
 But all are predicated on and enhanced by having the right mindset.
 You need to be dedicated enough to train regularly and sufficiently, but sensible and cautious enough to rest when appropriate.
 You need the discipline to consistently do both a proper warm-up and cool down.
 Putting your health first is a winning mentality.

 Getting ready for the Marathon?

 We hope this information is useful for you.
 If you need advice or have any questions about how to prevent injuries our sports therapist, physios and osteopaths can help you.
 For more information about our treatments, please contact us.
-You can find us 3 mins away from Angel station in Islington.
+You can find us in Mill Hill Broadway and Islington.
 We are always happy to help.
 If you like this blog, please share!